Soccsksargen

-Soccsksargen (officially stylized in all caps; [sokˈsardʒɛn]), formerly known as Central Mindanao, is an administrative region of the Philippines, designated as Region XII.
-Located in south-central Mindanao, its name is an acronym that stands for the region's four provinces and one highly urbanized city (South Cotabato, Cotabato, Sultan Kudarat, Sarangani and General Santos).
-The regional center is in Koronadal, located in the province of South Cotabato, and the center of commerce and industry is General Santos, which is the most populous city in the region.
+Soccsksargen (officially stylized in all caps; [sokˈsardʒɛn]), designated as Region XII, is an administrative region of the Philippines.
+Formerly known as Central Mindanao, it is located in south-central Mindanao and comprises four provinces: Cotabato, Sarangani, South Cotabato, and Sultan Kudarat, and one highly urbanized city, General Santos.
+The regional center is Koronadal in South Cotabato, while the center of commerce and industry is General Santos, the most populous city in the region.

 Geography

-The region is bounded on the north by Northern Mindanao, on the east by the Davao Region, and on the southwest by the Celebes Sea.
+The region is bounded on the north by the province of Bukidnon in Northern Mindanao, on the east by the Davao Region, on the northwest and west by the Bangsamoro region, and on the southwest by the Celebes Sea.
 The region also shares a maritime border with Gorontalo and North Sulawesi provinces of Indonesia.
-The province of Maguindanao is situated between Cotabato City, North Cotabato province, and Sultan Kudarat.

 The region has extensive coastlines, valleys and mountain ranges.
 Known for its river system, the region is the drainage basin of Mindanao, particularly at the Cotabato Basin, a large depression surrounded by mountain ranges on three sides.
 Within the basin runs the Rio Grande de Mindanao, the longest river in Mindanao and the second longest in the Philippines.
-The river empties into the Illana Bay of the larger Moro Gulf at the west of Cotabato City.
+The river empties into Illana Bay of the larger Moro Gulf to the west of Cotabato City.

 At the south of the basin lie the Tiruray Highlands, a moderately high mountain range blocking the basin from the southern coastline.
-Southeast of the mountains lie the Sarangani Bay.
+Southeast of the mountains lies Sarangani Bay.